tmllull/game-of-life-telegram-bot/README.md

 ### New ecosystem
 If there are no ecosystem alive, the probability of a new ecosystem being born is 20% by default.
 This offers some uncertainty in not knowing when a new ecosystem will be created.

+By default, the size is 5x5, and up to 3 organisms of every group (Flora and Fauna) can be born.

 ### Evolution
 When there is a living ecosystem, the probability of new evolution depends on the number of the messages received after new ecosystem born.
 By default, every message increase 1% this probability, so, at least every 100 messages the ecosystem will evolve.